 2.2.1 Autobiographical idiolect in “normal” (neurotypical) subjects

 The words, expressions, and turns of phrase dialectally and sociolectally available to a given speaker will determine the range of her idiolect and will at least limit what she can express (allowing a weak reading of linguistic relativity).
 This doesn’t presuppose either that it’ll determine what she can express (as would be the case with a strong reading) or that it will limit what she can conceive of, insofar as one can have prelinguistic intuitions that can be expressed through analogy or metaphor.
 Furthermore, given that the sociolectal environment presupposes a community of experience, the normally-constituted subject will most probably participate in a community of mind (this is predicated on a basic ‘human’ similarity), and this will tend to minimise situations in which she might be brought to formulate intuitions that are massively divergent with respect to her various peer groups.
 Her apprehension of other minds is based on and founded in her membership of a given community of experience; while her individual experience gives a particular flavour to her mind as an ‘autobiographical first-person narrative’, there is no fundamental difference of kind between her mind and those of her peers.
-To her, the “problem of other minds” would be at most academic
+Within a given group, all the autobiographical narratives bear a fundamental similarity to each other, differing primarily in their specifics.
+To her, therefore, he “problem of other minds” would be at most academic

-As I suggested in 184.108.40.206 above, when contemplating our own minds we are not directly contemplating the subject of experience, but rather contemplating ourselves as subjects of experience.
+As I suggested in 184.108.40.206 above, when contemplating our own minds we are not directly contemplating the subject of experience, but rather contemplating ourselves as subjects of experience (and, as I’ve suggested, what we are contemplating is perhaps a fictive version of ourselves).
 Here, the distinction is subtle, but real: the former alternative entails the non-finite regression I evoke above, while the latter gives the subject of experience as an object of contemplation.
 This is a primarily grammatical consideration, and reproduces the social distinction between “I” and “me” I evoked in section 1.2 above, where “I” designates naked emotivity and “me” designates a socialised entity that is precisely determined by the boundaries set by its interaction with ‘other minds’.
 In this respect, the mind as autobiographical narrative only makes sense in the context of a community of experience, and first-person mental talk serves the purpose of integrating the subject in that community – in other words, the idiolectal representation of their individual mind serves both to include the subject in a dialectal or sociolectal community of experience and to differentiate the subject within that community.

 2.2.2 Autobiographical idiolect in “atypical” (neurodiverse) subjects